-The Parker TechSeal Division JBL Operations produces a wide range of "standard" and "custom" extruded products fabricated from a variety of "Sealing Grade" material formulations.
-This brochure contains a listing of standard extruded profiles used to fabricate spliced rings, gaskets or long length bulk footage on a spool or coiled for customer fabrication.
+Parker's TechSeal Division produces a wide range of standard and custom extruded products fabricated from a variety of sealing grade material formulations.
+This design guide contains a listing of standard extruded profiles used to fabricate spliced rings, gaskets or long length bulk footage on a spool or coiled for custom fabrication.

-Extruded and Spliced/Fabricated Products are made utilizing a hot vulcanization process to provide spliced rings and custom gaskets from either "standard" or "custom" cross-sectional profiles.
-TechSeal's precision extruded and spliced products offer an ideal, cost-effective sealing solution for many applications.
-These include low-closure force seals, large diameter profiles that cannot be molded, or requirements for hollow O-rings, non-standard solid O-rings, and other extruded profiles with an inside diameter larger than 1.500" (38.1mm).
-All TechSeal extruded and spliced parts are "Hot Vulcanized," provide the designer with a tremendous amount of flexibility and can be attached/assembled into grooves or on to flat surfaces.
+Extruded and Spliced Products

+ParFab fabricated gaskets are made utilizing a hot vulcanization process to provide spliced rings and custom gaskets from either standard or custom crosssectional profiles.
+The TechSeal Division's precision extruded and spliced products offer an ideal sealing solution for many applications in a broad range of markets.
+These products include low-closure force seals, large diameter rings, non-standard solid O-rings, and other extruded profiles with an inside diameter (I.D.) larger than 1.500" [38.1mm].